The Lake County Emergency Management Agency seeks to promote safer, less vulnerable communities with the capacity to cope with hazards and disasters.

 It is the responsibility of Lake County’s government to protect life and property from the effects of hazardous events.
 Each local government has the primary responsibility for emergency management activities.
 When the emergency exceeds this county’s capability to respond, assistance will be requested from the state government.
 Lake County's Emergency Operations Plan plan is based on the concept that initial emergency management (response) will, to the maximum extent possible, be by Lake County and/or local municipalities.
 Assistance needed will be requested by executing in-place mutual aid agreements with all county municipal agencies, such as, with the Red Cross, Salvation Army and other volunteer groups, and with the Ohio Emergency Management Agency.

-At the direction of the Lake County Emergency Management Agency, Lake County and its municipalities have developed a Multi-Jurisdictional Hazard Mitigation Plan in an effort to indicate probable hazard risks, profile future hazard events, estimate damage and losses as a result of future hazard events, and advocate mitigative projects to reduce the effects of the identified hazards on the communities within the county.
+At the direction of the Lake County Emergency Management Agency, Lake County and its municipalities have developed a Multi-Jurisdictional Hazard Mitigation Plan in an effort to indicate probable hazard risks, profile future hazard events, estimate damage and losses as a result of future hazard events, and advocate projects to mitigate, or reduce, the effects of the identified hazards on the communities within the county.
 The plan aims to create safer, more disaster-resistant communities.

 Larry D. Greene, EMA Director

 Phone: 440 350-5499